 Water Heater Maintenance

 Accurate installation is just the beginning when it comes to quality water heater service.
 To ensure your water heater’s longevity, be sure to schedule maintenance annually.
 This allows our team to catch problems before they become much larger and potentially more expensive, but when a problem occurs between maintenance appointments, you can trust us to limit the damage.

 When water heaters heat water, minerals can collect on the sides, the tank and on the burner.
 As the unit ages, these minerals can accumulate inside the tank.
 Unless they are flushed out, they can create a sediment barrier that coats the burner and diminishes performance.
 This can mean less hot water and higher utility bills.
 Guard against sediment buildup by having the unit inspected and by scheduling water filtration service annually.

 The burner of a gas hot water heater should be checked periodically as well.
 The flame should burn blue with a yellow tip.
-If the flame is yellow-orange, have the unit serviced immediately.
-A yellow-orange flame indicates incomplete burning.
-This can cause poor water heating and potentially release carbon monoxide gas.
+If the flame is a yellow-orange color, have the unit serviced immediately.
+A yellow-orange flame indicates incomplete burning, which can cause poor water heating and potentially release carbon monoxide gas.